SAP Ariba

 SAP Ariba is an American software and information technology services company located in Palo Alto, California.
-It was acquired by German software maker SAP SE for $4.3 billion in 2012.
+The former Ariba business was acquired by German software maker SAP SE for $4.3 billion in 2012.

+History

 Company beginnings

 Ariba (now SAP Ariba) was founded in 1996 by Bobby Lent, Boris Putanec, Paul Touw, Rob Desantis, Ed Kinsey, Paul Hegarty, and Keith Krach on the idea of using the Internet to enable companies to facilitate and improve the procurement process, which was paper-based, labor-intensive, and inefficient for large corporations.
 The name Ariba is a neologism, chosen by a branding company since it was easy to pronounce and spell.
 The pre-launch name was Procuresoft.

 Ariba went public in 1999 under Krach's leadership as CEO, and was one of the first business-to-business Internet companies to do an IPO.
 The company's stock more than tripled from the offering price on opening day, making the three-year-old company worth $4 billion.
 In 2000, the stock value continued to climb, and Ariba's market capitalization was as high as $40 billion.
 With the bursting of the dot-com bubble, Ariba's stock price fell dramatically in July 2001 to its IPO level, where it remained for the rest of its life as an independent company.

-Past acquisitions and competitors
+Past acquisitions

 On December 17, 1999, Ariba announced it would acquire Atlanta-based Tradex Technologies in a stock swap valued then at $1.86 billion.
 Tradex was the leader in the nascent Digital Marketplace Software field.
 The stock market liked the acquisition and the price of Ariba's shares rose from $57 at the time of the announcement to $173 at closing on March 9, 2000, which also marked the peak of the Internet Bubble.
 The 33.2 million shares that Ariba issued to buy Tradex were then worth $5.6 billion to Tradex shareholders.

-In January 2001 Ariba announced that it would acquire Agile Software in a $2.55 billion stock swap.
+In January 2001, Ariba announced that it would acquire Agile Software in a $2.55 billion stock swap.
 By April, with Ariba facing a disappointing second quarter and cutting a third of its workforce, the deal had fallen apart.

 In early 2004, Ariba acquired FreeMarkets which gave the company a software package in the upstream (sourcing) of the sourcing process.
+Following the acquisition of FreeMarkets, Kent Parker was named as Executive Vice President, Ariba Global Services Organization.
+In 2007, Parker was named COO of Ariba.

 In late 2007, Ariba bought the company Procuri for $93 million, which enhanced the company's client base and on-demand abilities.